vthib/yara-rust/yara-sys/README.md

 - `YARA_DEBUG_VERBOSITY` - Set debug level information on runtime (default: **0**)
 - `YARA_OPENSSL_DIR` - If specified, the directory of an OpenSSL installation.
 The directory should contain `lib` and `include` subdirectories containing the libraries and headers respectively.
 - `YARA_OPENSSL_LIB_DIR` and `YARA_OPENSSL_INCLUDE_DIR` - If specified, the directories containing the OpenSSL libraries and headers respectively.
 This can be used if the OpenSSL installation is split in a nonstandard directory layout.
+- `YARA_MODULES` - Can be used to enable modules without needing to enable features.
+For example, `YARA_MODULES="hash,magic"` will act as if both the `module-hash` and the `module-magic` features are enabled.

 Each of these variables can also be supplied with certain prefixes and suffixes, in the following prioritized order: